 Welcome to the musical meandering insights of Aaron Joy, aka the Joyful Gadfly!
 Musician, podcaster, writer, historian ... here you'll find 600 reviews of CDs & DVDs of rock & metal in all its variations, mainstream & indie.
-What they all share is that the album is unique in some way.
+What they all share is that the album is unique in some way & not every submission was reviewed.
 Please share these reviews or link to them if you like what you read.
 Reviews are no longer being posted here but feel free to e-mail Aaron & post comments.
 (Formerly the Roman Midnight Music Blog)

 Monday, February 1, 2010

 (Click on heading to visit official website.)

 Style: heavy metal, shock rock, live, 80's rock

 Mike Duda ~ bass/backing vocals